 - The City Council of the City of Fulshear voted to adopt the Zoning Ordinance on Thursday, May 17, 2012.
-The Ordinance as adopted can be found by clicking here and the Zoning Map can be found here.
+A searchable version of the zoning ordinance can be found by clicking here.
+A Zoning Map can be found here.

 - Additionally, the City has opted to adopt Masonry Requirements for Commercial Development in certain zones.
 That Ordinance can be found here.

 What is zoning?

 - Zoning is defined as the division of a jurisdiction into districts to enable the regulation of land according to the nature and use of the land in order to promote the orderly development of the area, and the protection of public health, safety and general welfare.

 - Zoning is land use planning used by local governments in order to designate permitted uses of land based on mapped zones that separate one set of land use from another.
 The primary purpose of zoning is to segregate uses that are considered incompatible.
 Zoning is used to prevent new development from interfering with residents and business and to preserve the established “character” of the city.

 - Zoning is the most common technique that local governments use to influence the location and density of development.
 A zoning ordinance has two parts: a text and a map.
 The text describes the different land use zones, density standards, allowable and non-allowable uses, development standards, and the administration of the process.
 The map shows the locations of the various zoning districts.
 A community’s planning commission usually drafts the ordinance.
 Once the draft is ready, a public hearing is held.

 - Zoning can include regulation of what kinds of activities will be acceptable on particular lots (based on their “zoned” identity).
 Such regulations include the densities at which these activities can be performed, the height of buildings, the amount of space structures may occupy, and the location of the building on the lot.

 - Most zoning systems, including the one designed for the City of Fulshear, have a procedure for granting excepting to the zoning rules.